decredcommunity/events/reports/20191004-blockchain-digital-asset-conference-abuja-nigeria.md

 #### Stand

-* We were provided with a booths by the conference organisers, which we turned into a quasi-stand by flanking it with three roll-ups and a banner.
+* We were provided with a booth by the conference organisers, which we turned into a quasi-stand by flanking it with three roll-ups and a banner.

 ## Agenda